mikesigs/academic-kickstart/content/post/building-azure-functions-with-fsharp-and-vscode/2-create-function-app.md

 #endif
 ```

 All credit goes to [Mikhail Shilkov](https://github.com/mikhailshilkov/) for [the above snippet of code](https://github.com/mikhailshilkov/azure-functions-fsharp-examples#4-function-created-with-cli).
-While Microsoft aludes to the need (and reason) for this ["editor prelude"](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-fsharp#editor-prelude), their suggested fix doesn't actually seem to resolve the problem.
+While Microsoft alludes to the need (and reason) for this ["editor prelude"](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-fsharp#editor-prelude), their suggested fix doesn't actually seem to resolve the problem.
 Mikhail's, on the other hand, does!

 Please note that since there were two options in [Step 1](../1-setup/#4-install-the-azure-functions-core-tools) for installing the Core Tools, you'll have to choose which assembly search path to use.
 Please also make sure that the path in my example actually exists on your machine.
 There's a chance it could vary, for several reasons.
 If you get stuck here, please leave a comment below.